hamza-usmani/other-python-programs/README.md

 - Python3 program that consumes a matrix and converts it to Row Reduced Echelon Form
 - To learn more about Matrices and RREF, read https://en.wikipedia.org/wiki/Row_echelon_form

+##Zippy
+- Small program with minimal functionality:
+    - extract a specific zip from a dir
+    - zip certain filename (extension) files from a dir